The fact that you are on this page means you have an interest in China. So do we!

 As we said at the beginning of this summary, China is a huge country.
 It’s arguably one of the most progressive nations on earth with regard to anti-poverty strategies.
 Without it, the global millennium development goals would look considerably different.
 But, gaps still exist and Captivating’s work in China is to help where we can.
 Captivating is heavily invested here and we want to help China do two things:

-70 million people in China are considered impoverished.
-Every year this figure makes significant improvement, thanks to China’s aggressive poverty and education assistance programs.
-But, if we don’t take action, there are still children who will miss out on achieving their dreams over the next decade – children who have fallen into gaps either through poverty or prejudice.
+We can never say enough about the incredible progress China has made to address poverty.
+“Poverty is absolutely history” for millions of families.
+But, like all countries, certain families will always still fall through the cracks.
+We’re here to help with those.
+If we don’t take action, there are still children who will miss out on achieving their dreams over the next decade – children who have fallen into gaps either through poverty or prejudice.
 So what is Captivating doing to meet some of the gaps?

-Captivating’s work is primarily focused on Western Provinces in China – provinces that everyone acknowledges are still struggling financially (in comparison to the wealthier Eastern Provinces).
+Captivating’s work is primarily focused on Western Provinces in China.
 Travel to any mountainous location in a Western Province and things are challenging.
 A dry climate, cold winters, high altitude and small farming plots make progress difficult.
 Or, maybe a girl’s family are nomadic farmers – roaming the land during the warmer months looking for pasture for their herds.
 Life is challenging for this girl to attend school due to their nomadic lifestyle, and boarding school is too expensive for the family.
 She may have an additional problem in that her family may not place as great a value on her education as her brothers.

 Our primary interest is seeing this girl back into, or more secure in, school.
-Where prejudice is not a factor, our best and most economic way of getting her to school is to address the poverty of her parents.
+Where prejudice is not a factor, our best and most economic way of getting her to school is to address the poverty of her parents, or her single-mom which is more our specific focus.

-In partnership with registered, local grassroots charity organizations, we have implemented and are rolling out several END POVERTY projects in China:
+In partnership with registered, local grassroots charity organizations, we have implemented several END POVERTY projects in China:

 - Greenhouses – establishing greenhouse solutions in villages.
 A greenhouse helps keep kids in school, improves health, and sustainably ends poverty;

-- Healthy Village Program – sending medical teams to remote village communities instructing them on hygiene, basic health, and caring for their families.
+- My Health – My Family – Our Safety Program – sending medical teams to remote village communities instructing them on hygiene, basic health, and caring for their families.
 Keep them well and they will live longer and more productive lives;

 - Pigs for Poverty – providing seed funds and expertise helping families start their own pig business and doubling their annual incomes;